-Successful hatchery rearing of larvae depends primarily on nutrition, disease prophylaxis, and optimum environmental conditions (Shehadeh Most of the earlier work focused on the artificial breeding and 1979). nutrition of catfish larvae, and until recently very little was known about their environmental requirements.
-This research need had been identified by several authors (Hoggendoorn 1979; Safriel and Bruton 1984; Disease has fortunately, up to the present, proven to be a relatively minor problem in the intensive rearing of C gariepinus 1972; Huisman and Richter 1987; see also der Waal larvae (van trematode and Ichthyopthirius Chapter 9).
-Parasitic monogenean infections however, lead to mass mortalities under hatchery can. conditions.
+Successful hatchery rearing of larvae depends primarily on nutrition, prophylaxis, and optimum environmental conditions (Shehadeh disease Most of the earlier work focused on the artificial breeding and 1979). nutrition of catfish larvae, and until recently very little was known about their environmental requirements.
+This research need had been identified by several authors (Hoggendoorn 1979; Safriel and Bruton 1984; Hecht 1985).
+Disease has fortunately, up to the present, proven to be a relatively minor problem in the intensive rearing of C gariepinus 1972; Huisman and Richter 1987; see also larvae (van der Waal 9).
+Chapter Parasitic monogenean trematode and Ichthyopthirius infections lead to mass mortalities under hatchery can. however. conditions.